brglackin/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-For each missing value, we use the average for that interval instead, applying this to a copy of the original dataset.
+For each missing value, the average for its corresponding interval was used instead, and assigned to a copy of the original dataset for further analysis.

 ```r